Lane Thomas Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks' 4.37 team ERA ranks 19th across all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA across all MLB pitching staffs (4.33).

 © 2023 Data Skrive.
 All rights reserved.